HL7/coordinated-registry-network/source/pages/crn-overview.md

 The following are the additional actors that are part of the abstract model for data access.

 **Researcher Portal**: The Researcher Portal is a system that can be used by authorized researchers and other personnel to compose queries and submit queries to the various registries that contain womens health data.
 Once the data is received the Researcher Portal provides user interfaces for the researchers to view, download and analyze the data received.
+*Policy Note*: Researchers and authorized users typically have to be approved by the registries for submitting queries and receiving results.
+In addition, registries may require IRB approvals and may restrict the type of data that is returned.
+(For e.g a registry may only allow aggregate data to be returned).

 **Data Partner Client**: Data Partner Client is specific software module that is instantiated for each Women's Health Registry so that it can coordinate with the Researcher Portal and download the queries that needs to be executed, execute the queries on the registry infrastructure and compile the results and submit the results back to the Researcher Portal.